bubkoo/run-shared-scripts/README.md

 ## Usage

-Using [npm-scripts](https://docs.npmjs.com/misc/scripts) is a convenient way to our CI/CD tasks, and we may have some similar `"scripts"` in a monorepo.
+Using [npm-scripts](https://docs.npmjs.com/misc/scripts) is a convenient way to run our CI/CD tasks, and we may have some similar `"scripts"` in a monorepo workspaces.
 Take the following monorepo for example.

 ```
 .